County of San Diego Agriculture and Livestock Pass Program

 The County of San Diego Agriculture and Livestock Pass Program

-Allows commercial agriculture or livestock operators access to restricted areas to care for crops and animals.
-The Ag Pass would allow law enforcement and fire officials to identify pass holders at roadblocks and inside an evacuated area.
+allows commercial agriculture or livestock operators access to restricted areas to care for crops and animals.
+The Ag Pass allows law enforcement and fire officials to identify pass holders at roadblocks and inside an evacuated area.

 Only fire and law enforcement can make the decision for entry, which will be based on fire behavior and safety for the pass holders.
 Holding a pass doesn’t authorize an individual to ignore evacuation orders and it doesn’t guarantee access.

-For livestock operations, the Ag Pass will be limited to the purposes of sheltering, moving, transporting, evacuating, feeding, watering, or administering veterinary care to livestock.
+For livestock operations, the Ag Pass is limited to the purposes of sheltering, moving, transporting, evacuating, feeding, watering, or administering veterinary care to livestock.
 For agricultural operations, the Ag Pass will allow work on irrigation systems, farm equipment, and other essential infrastructure.

 Additionally, Ag Pass holders will be required to acknowledge the inherent risks and hazards associated with accessing restricted areas subject to official road closure as the result of a local emergency and agree to indemnify and hold the County of San Diego harmless from any potential liability.